vsrinivas/fuchsia/examples/HOWTO_FLUTTER.md

 To use any FIDL generated dart bindings, you need to first look at the `BUILD.gn` defining the `fidl` target that contains the desired `.fidl` file.
-For example, let’s say we want to import and use the `module.fidl` file (located in `<fuchsia_root>/apps/modular/services/story`) in our dart code.
+For example, let's say we want to import and use the `module.fidl` file (located in `<fuchsia_root>/apps/modular/services/story`) in our dart code.
 We should first look at the `BUILD.gn` file in the same directory.
-In this file we can see that the `module.fidl` file is included in the `fidl(“story”)` target.
+In this file we can see that the `module.fidl` file is included in the `fidl('story')` target.

 ```
 # For consumption outside modular.